 Nd:YAG Laser Applications

-Effective with all skin types, Nd:YAG lasers can be used to treat a range of issues.
-These include pigment disorders, tattoo removal and skin rejuvenation, as well as permanent hair removal treatments.
+Nd:YAG lasers, compatible with all skin types, can be used to address a variety of issues, including pigment disorders, tattoo removal, skin rejuvenation, and permanent hair removal treatments.

 Is Nd:YAG Laser Hair Removal Permanent?

 Like other lasers, the Nd:YAG laser requires multiple treatments to tackle the hair growth cycle, which consists of four phases:

 Image source: Healthline

 Permanent laser hair removal proves most effective during the anagen phase when approximately 20% of hairs are in this stage at any given time.
 Therefore, a course of treatments is essential to target every hair as it enters the anagen phase, which typically lasts around three months.
 By directing the laser at the follicles during this phase, permanent hair removal can be achieved.

 Also referred to as Q-spoiling, this advanced technology generates very short yet exceedingly high-energy pulses, making it suitable for breaking down tattoo ink or skin pigmentation.

 Alongside Nd:YAG lasers, diode lasers have outpaced all previous laser types in terms of performance, safety, and cost-effectiveness.
 By 2020, diode lasers accounted for over 39% of the hair removal market in the US.

 Diode lasers function by heating selected chromophores – the colored part of a tissue, while leaving the surrounding tissue untouched.
 This precision targeting allows the laser to damage each hair follicle, preventing regeneration.
 It is ideal for treating areas with thicker hair and is a popular choice for men looking to remove coarse back and chest hair.